 In addition to being an active performer, Yoshi is an educator, pedagogue, and string specialist.
-He has served as the low-strings department chair for the Baltimore Symphony’s, El Sistema inspired, ORCHkids program, faculty at Carroll Community College, faculty for Bass Works, faculty for the Peabody Preparatory, and faculty for American Music System Camps.
-Yoshi’s pedagogy research has been recognized by the International Society of Bassists and it focuses on the development, philosophy, and technical teaching points in the George Vance double bass method.
-Yoshi is also certified in the Mark O’Connor string method and has studied string pedagogy under Christian Tremblay and Bai-Chi Chen from the Peabody Preparatory.
-His passion and drive for students to study pedagogically beneficial and engaging music pushed him to arrange works that are being performed throughout the United States.
+He has served on the faculty for the Peabody Conservatory, Towson University, Baltimore Symphony’s, El Sistema inspired, ORCHkids program, Shenandoah Conservatory, Bass Works, the Peabody Preparatory, American Music System Camps, York College of PA, UMBC, the International Society of Bassists Young Bassists division, and more.
+He is also the double bass mentor for the National Music Festival.
+Yoshi has presented pedagogy research at the International Society of Bassists convention.
+Yoshi is certified in the Mark O’Connor string method and has studied string pedagogy under Christian Tremblay and Bai-Chi Chen from the Peabody Preparatory.
+His passion and drive for students to study pedagogically beneficial and accessible music has inspired him to arrange works that are being performed around the world.